To enrich the lives of our community through sustainable urban agriculture.

 Instructor Tracy Bellehumeur has been raising her own bees for 6 years using organic methods.
 She is an avid gardener, crafter, mother and engineer.
 The beekeeping series has been designed by Julie Finley-Ridinger, a Top Bar beekeeper of over 15 years.
 An interview with Tracy can be found at: www.inspiredbeeing.com/2011/06/09/thefarmgirls/.

-Growing Gardens sells Top Bar bee hives in early March.
+Growing Gardens sells a limited number of Top Bar bee hives in the Spring.
+Hives will be ready for pick up by the end of March.

 They are handmade by a local craftsman and the proceeds from the sales support our programs.